AkashSingirikonda/proc-gen-castles/README.md

 The Lsystem is used to generate a sample hierachical layout for a castle in procedural/layoutgenerator.h This demonstraights how the LSystem can be setup with an enum and then how the output can be used to produce a data structure that can be piped into more procedural generation.

+Normal Mapping Textures : Yaara Kaplan

+For the textures, we used normal maps to add more depth to the primitives.
+We decided to have 3 different texture types that were attached to different primitives: Stone for the walls, a roof texture for roofs, and grass for the ground which was implemented using simple cubes.

+To create the normal maps, I found images online that matched the texture we wanted to replicate and edited them into normal maps using Photoshop.
+These normal maps are then loaded into the shader based on the material of the primitive.
+Unlike regularly mapped textures, we use the pixel data from the normal map to overwrite the primitive normals, so that the surface of the primitive reacts more realistically to light shining.
+We then compute the rest of the lighting using the phong illumination model, just as we did in Action.

+In order to implement these textures, we added uv coordinates as well as tangent vectors to the VBO.
+The uv coordinates allow us to map the textures onto the primitives with the correct pixels, and the tangent vectors are used in the vertex shader to compute a transformation matrix that converts the normals from the normal map from tangent space into object space.
+This transformation matrix is what ensures accurate lighting effects using the phong illumination model.